|Material||100% New Zealand Wool|

 This textile meets all appropriate flammability requirements for floors.

 Certified by Oeko-Tex Standard 100, Product Class II, LEED contribution: LEED V4 ID+C MR Credit: Building Product Disclosure and Optimization - Bio-Based Materials.
 Wool is a rapidly renewable content, Certified by Woolmark®, ISO 9001:2015 certified, Azo-free dyes

 This product meets all social and environmental standards by its origin country.

 2 years.
 See Terms and Conditions for more information.

-Vacuum or brush lightly to remove surface dust.
+Vacuum regularly to remove surface dust.
 Wet spills should be removed gently with a dry cloth.
 Avoid aggressive rubbing.
+Professional cleaning is recommended.
 Do not use a vacuum cleaner with a brush roll or beater bar.
-Professional cleaning is recommended.
+Excess yarns can be trimmed off with scissors.

 The Secrets of Wool